docknetwork/dock-tutorials/did-creation/README.md

 # Introduction to DIDs
+Decentralized identifiers (DIDs) are a new type of identifier that enables verifiable, decentralized digital identity.
+A DID identifies any subject that the controller of the DID decides that it identifies.

-DIDs in Dock are created by choosing a 32 byte unique (on Dock chain) identifier along with a public key.
-The public key can be changed by providing a signature with the currently active key.
-The DID can also be removed by providing a signature with the currently active key.
+In the Dock SDK DIDs are created by choosing a 32 byte unique (on Dock chain) identifier along with a controller public key.
+The public key can be changed and the DID can be removed by providing a controller signature.
 As of now, a DID can have only one key at a time.

 The chain-state stores a few things for a DID, the current public key, the controller and the block number when the DID was last updated for replay protection.
 In order to write a DID, we need:
 - To be connected to the node